boschkundendienst/esta-shoot/README.md

 ## Boot from Archlinux installation ISO

-At the time of writing this document the ISO was `archlinux-2023.07.01-x86_64.iso`.
-Whenever I need this repo for myself and Arch has a new installation ISO I will ceate a subfolder with a working version.
+Whenever I need this repo for myself and Arch has a new installation ISO I will ceate a subfolder with a working version for that release.

 - create a [USB flash installation medium](https://wiki.archlinux.org/title/USB_flash_installation_medium)
 - connect power, a monitor and a keyboard to the machine